Policy Center Staff

 Position: Clinical Manager

-: Sakenia is a Registered Clinical Social Worker Intern (RCSWI) and provides therapeutic services within our Girl Matters: In the Community program.
+: Sakenia is a Registered Clinical Social Worker Intern (RCSWI) and provides therapeutic services within our See the Girl: In the Community program.
 In 2020, Sakenia was awarded the First Coast Girls Initiative Program Advocate of the Year.
 She brings 20 years of experience working with children and families within social service agencies, including early childhood education and other school-based programs.
 She worked as a Family Advocate and Prevention Specialist with Jewish Family & Community Services and as an Achievement Advocate with Communities in Schools.
 She holds a Bachelor’s degree in Psychology from Liberty University and a Master’s degree in Social Work from Florida State University.

 Sakenia Washington